AltBrian379/movie-review-website/README.md

 ## Summary

 A full stack web application to implement a movie review website.
 This project emulates a software development cycle from conceptualization to implementation.
+This application is being built using pure HTML and CSS for better understanding of the tools.
 ### This Project is currently under development.

 ## Programming Languages and Programs Used